CivicSpleen/ambry/doc/source/install_config/install.rst

 Windows
 *************

 For Windows, you can probably use the "Easy Way" installation: install Anaconda first, then Ambry.
-If that doesn't work, try Vagrant.
+If that doesn't work, try Vagrant or Docker.

 *************
 Vagrant
 *************

 To setup Ambry in Vagrant, `install vagrant <http://docs.vagrantup.com/v2/installation/index.html>`_, then get the source code.
+The Vagrant build will

 .. code-block:: bash